virtualidentityag/spring-boot-boilerplate/doc/adr/0003-use-hateoas-and-hal-as-rest-api-convention.md

 Chosen option: "HATEOAS with HAL", because

 * Spring Boot provides a HTEOAS/HAL integration module
-* HAL is simple to use and easy to understand while having a powerfull structure.
+* HAL is simple to use and easy to understand while having a powerful structure.
 * HAL is the de-facto standard

 ### HATEOAS